4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.

 You can also opt for a free date change at any point up to 24 hours before your trip, if Government restrictions prevent you from travelling*.

-You'll be picked up from Bex train station by 2:30 pm, which you can reach with regular trains from Geneva Airport.
-From here you'll hike up the Nant valley, enjoying incredible views of Mont Blanc along the way.
-In the evening you'll arrive at the remote Cabane Barroud (mountain hut) at 1,956m of altitude.
+You'll be picked up from Aigle train station at 1:30 pm, which you can reach with regular trains from Geneva Airport.
+After a short transfer, you'll hike up to Anzeidaz before crossing the Pas de Cheville and descending to Deborance in time for dinner at the refuge.
+There may even be time for a swim in the lake to cool down.
 Listen to and look for the Marmots along the way!

 The day starts with a hike past the waterfalls of Passing Le Pessot, to Ovronnaz (known for fantastic cafe!).
 After stopping for a break, you'll continue to trek past beautiful mountains including Tita Seri (2850m), Dent de Morcles (2,970m) and Chavalard (2 898m).
 In the evening, you can relax and enjoy the hut wardens speciality Spaghetti with the rest of the team.

-Start: Your guide will meet you at Bex Train Station (on Swiss national rail), at 12:30 pm, on day 1 of your itinerary.
+Start: Your guide will meet you at Aigle Train Station (on Swiss national rail), at 13:30 pm, on day 1 of your itinerary.

-End: You'll be dropped back off at Bex Train Station, at 2:30 pm on day 4 of your itinerary.
+End: You'll be dropped back off at Aigle Train Station, at 2:30 pm on day 4 of your itinerary.

 You'll need to be able to hike for up to 6.5 hours per day, with a light rucksack on your back.
 This trip is aimed at beginners with an average to a good level of fitness.